The Creative Writing Program

 An abiding love of language and literature and teaching.

 That’s what Sweet Briar College’s creative writing faculty has to offer.
-And unlike many colleges where accomplished authors work primarily with graduate students, novelists John Gregory Brown and Carrie Brown, essayist David Griffith, and poet John Casteen all mentor students from the beginning to the end of their four years of college.
+And unlike many colleges where accomplished authors work primarily with graduate students, novelists John Gregory Brown and Carrie Brown, essayist Nell Boeschenstein, and poet John Casteen all mentor students from the beginning to the end of their four years of college.

 These writers offer small, intimate workshops that enable students to work closely with their professors and with their classmates in an environment that is both challenging and supportive.
 And the creative writing faculty work one-on-one with each senior major as she completes a portfolio of her best work.